ISISComputingGroup/ibex_developers_manual/Plan-how-to-deploy-automatically-on-30-instruments.md

 ## Next steps

-- [ ] Invite Ibex team to review this document
+- [X ] Invite Ibex team to review this document
 - [ ] Collate feedback
 - [ ] Populate plan of attack
 - [ ] Verify plan of attack